Site icon Outdoor Gearzine

-[Purchases list] Thinking about the best choices for summer mountain climbing equipment [Updated regularly]
+[Package List] Considering the best choice of summer mountain climbing equipment [Updated regularly]

 This site provides up-to-date comparisons and reviews of the vast array of outdoor gear available, but this page aims to compile those gear reviews and create the latest, ideal gear list.
 There are many different types of mountaineering, so let's start with a summer day hike.
 We hope this gear list will serve as a checklist for those new to mountaineering who are unfamiliar with packing, and fuel for seasoned travelers to fantasize about their own dream gear list